delvedor/find-my-way/README.md

 })
 ```

-The default query string parser that find-my-way uses is the Node.js's core querystring module.
+The default query string parser that find-my-way uses is [fast-querystring](https://www.npmjs.com/package/fast-querystring) module.
 You can change this default setting by passing the option querystringParser and use a custom one, such as [qs](https://www.npmjs.com/package/qs).

 ```js
 const qs = require('qs')